Aquascaping: Ryoboku

 This aquascape style is based on using wood as the main hardscape material.
-The word Ryoboku (流木), which can be translated into English “driftwood”, represents aquariums setup with wood.
+The word Ryoboku (流木), which can be translated into English "driftwood", represents aquariums set up with wood.
 There are many types of wood that can be used, including driftwood, bogwood, Manzanita wood and Redmoor roots.
-Often the wood will protrude from the water surface which adds an enhanced sense of nature.
+Often the wood will protrude from the water surface, which adds an enhanced sense of nature.
 Moss and other epiphyte plants are also commonly used, adding a beautiful sense of maturity and aged appearance.
 Only one type of wood is usually used in order to make it more natural.
 Stones can also be used, but these are not main focus.

 Iwagumi

 The Iwagumi (岩組) term itself comes from the Japanese "rock formation" and refers to a layout where stones play a leading role.
 In the Iwagumi style, each stone has a name and a specific role.
 Rocks provide the bony structure of the aquascape and the typical geometry employs a design with three main stones, with one larger stone and two other smaller stones, although additional rocks can also be used.
 The Oyaishi (親石), or main stone, is placed slightly off-center in the tank, and Soeishi (添石), or accompanying stones, are grouped near it, while Fukuseki (副石), or secondary stones, are arranged in subordinate positions.
 The location of the focal point of the display, determined largely by the asymmetric placement of the Oyaishi, is considered important, and follows ratios that reflect Pythagorean tuning.